 Dal (also known as daal, dhal and dahl) is either a spicy dish made from pulses (lentils, beans or peas) or the name of a pulse itself.

-Dal is a great source of protein and is very popular with vegetarians, with a huge range of dal dishes regularly eaten in India, Pakistan, Bangladesh and Sri Lanka.
+Dal is a great source of protein and is very popular with vegetarians, with a huge range of dal dishes that are regularly eaten in India, Pakistan, Bangladesh, Sri Lanka and the UK.
 Gram for gram, or ounce for ounce, dal provides about the same amount of protein as meat.

-Chana dal is yellow (almost the same yellow as toor dal) and is made from the kernel of black chickpeas (kala chana).
+Chana dal is yellow (almost the same yellow as toor dal) and is made from the kernel of black chickpeas.

 Urad (or urid) dal is black.
-As well as being used to make dal, urad dal is also used to make dal makhani (a creamy dal).
+As well as being used to make dal, urad dal is also used to make dal makhani (a creamy dal made with kidney beans).

 Mung (or moong) dal is yellow and is made from the mung bean by removing the outer bean husk.
 Mung is sweet and creamy.

-Masoor dal is salmon pink and cooks quickly and turns mushy when cooked.
+Masoor dal is split red lentils that cooks quickly and turns mushy when cooked.

-Chickpeas have a strong nutty taste and is used in a wide range of curry cooking, not just dals (chickpeas are ground into flour as well as being cooked whole).
+Chickpeas have a strong nutty taste and are used in a wide range of curry cooking, not just dals (chickpeas are ground into flour as well as being cooked whole).

 Kidney beans (rajma dal) can be used to make dal, including dal makhani.

-Dals can be eaten with rice or just scooped up with roti.
+Dals can be eaten with rice or just scooped up with roti or chapati.

-As well as being a good source of protein, especially for vegetarians, dal is usually a tasty, easy to make cheap meal.
+As well as being a good source of protein, dal is a tasty and easy to make cheap meal.

 There is a great range of dal recipes on the Curry Focus website.